Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/generated/alfresco-activiti-deployment-rest-api/docs/DescriptorControllerApi.md

 # DescriptorControllerApi

-All URIs are relative to *https://apadev.envalfresco.com*
+All URIs are relative to the environment set via -Denvironment.host and -Denvironment.application.name

 Method | HTTP request | Description
 ------------- | ------------- | -------------